 General treatment under the streamlined procedures

-“Tax returns submitted under either the Streamlined Foreign Offshore Procedures or the Streamlined Domestic Offshore Procedures will be processed like any other return submitted to the IRS.
-Consequently, receipt of the returns will not be acknowledged by the IRS and the streamlined filing process will not culminate in the signing of a closing agreement with the IRS.
+Receipt of the returns are not acknowledged by the IRS, and the streamlined filing process will not culminate in the signing of a closing agreement with the IRS.

 What if I cannot get all my documents from overseas?